 Dinner is on your own this evening in Cesky Krumlov.

-Please note: Fall departures may not offer the rafting excursion, and adverse weather conditions may preclude rafting at any time of year.
-When this is the case, we’ll explore a nearby graphite mine or hike to the castle ruins of Divci Kamen instead.
+Please note: Early spring and fall departures may not offer the rafting excursion, and adverse weather conditions may preclude rafting at any time of year.

-After breakfast, we'll journey a short distance outside Cesky Krumlov to visit Vyssi Brod Monastery, a Cistercian monastery with roots that stretch back to the middle of the 13th century.
+After breakfast, we'll journey outside Cesky Krumlov to visit Vyssi Brod Monastery, a Cistercian monastery with roots that stretch back to the middle of the 13th century.
 Considered the spiritual center of South Bohemia, the monastery also features a richly decorated library that dates back to the Baroque period.
+(Please note: If today falls on a Sunday, Zlata Koruna Monastery will be visited instead of Vyssi Brod, along with other minor itinerary changes for this day.)
 Then, we'll head to Lipno Lake, a body of water created by damming the Vltava River.
 Here, we'll enjoy a "treetop hike" along a long wooden walkway for magnificent views of the surrounding Sumava countryside, the massive lake, and the distant Alps.
 After our hike, we'll enjoy lunch at a local restaurant before returning to Cesky Krumlov.

 The rest of the day is at leisure, with dinner on your own.